-Last updated on April 12th, 2019 at 09:42 am
+Last updated on April 20th, 2023 at 10:39 pm

 Change your thoughts; change your life

-Author and motivational speaker, John Assaraf, advises that you try changing your thoughts for 30 days–much like a diet for your mind–to see real, effective change in your life.
+Author and motivational speaker John Assaraf advises that you try changing your thoughts for 30 days–much like a diet for your mind–to see real, effective change in your life.

-You become very clear about what dream you wish to achieve, crystal clear as a matter of fact when you write your dream goals down and create vision boards.
+You become very clear about what dream you wish to achieve, crystal clear as a matter of fact, when you write your dream goals down and create vision boards.

-Become still with your vision in the morning when you first awake–then again midday–followed by one last session at night before you fall asleep.
+Become still with your vision in the morning when you first awake–then again at midday–followed by one last session at night before you fall asleep.
 Assaraf recommends you do this practice in a meditative manner.

 How John Assaraf Gets a Clear Vision of His Big Dreams